ariajanke/ariajanke/README.md

 # About Me
 I am a graduate in Computer Science LS&A from the University of Michigan.
 I am working part time, and practicing my skills with web and applications development.
-All of this leads to my aspirations for full time work in this field.
+I am looking for work as a full time applications developer.

 # My Projects